| |

 Pulsating heat pipes

-The center based on its success is currently partnering with a private entity and working on a project funded by GOI.
+The center based on its success is currently partnering with a private entity and working

 |